by Ray Sahelian, M.D.

 Treatment for Post-Vaccine Damage

 I do not yet have good answers as to ways to treat or improve post vaccine harm.
 One could try reducing the overall inflammatory process in the body through anti-inflammatory foods, fresh fruits and vegetables, fish or fish oils, probiotic foods, outdoor walks with sun exposure (vitamin D is a potent anti-inflammatory), and deep sleep.
-I am not sure if supplementation with vitamin D (2,000 to 5,000 units), vitamin C (500 to 1,000 mg), quercetin (100 to 300 mg in am), or lipoic acid (20 to 50 mg in am, mostly for nerve related issues) would be of help.
+I am not sure if supplementation with vitamin D (2,000 to 6,000 units daily), vitamin C (500 to 1,000 mg), quercetin (100 to 300 mg in am), or lipoic acid (20 to 50 mg in am, mostly for nerve related issues) would be of help.
 Perhaps antihistamines could be of benefit in a subset of vaccine-harmed individuals; one neurologist is experimenting with ranitidine (Pepcid, 40-80 mg twice daily for a few days), a histamine 2 blocker.
-Fluvoxamine (generic for Prozac), is worth a try since it reduces cytokine formation.
-I have read posts online, and some research articles, that ivermectin could be of benefit, and that it could block the attachment of spike proteins to ACE2 receptors (but will it work after the first week or two?).
-Currently I have not studied this topic enough to have a well-informed opinion.
-India is handing out ivermectin to some of its citizens as a preventative and as a treatment for Covid-19 infection.
+Fluvoxamine (generic for Prozac) is worth a try since it reduces cytokine formation.
+I have read posts online, and some research articles, that ivermectin could be of benefit, and that it could block the attachment of spike proteins to ACE2 receptors but I need more time to determine if it works.
+India hands out ivermectin to some of its citizens as a preventative and as a treatment for Covid-19 infection.
 I have not come across any studies on pine needle tea (shikimic acid and suramin) which proponents claim heals from spike protein damage and prevents shedding -- I am not sure how they would measure that.
-The vaccines have a variety of mechanism with which they damage the body, I can't imagine how one herb would be an effective treatment.
+The vaccines have a variety of mechanisms with which they damage the body, I can't imagine how one herb would be an effective treatment.

 Psychological, Emotional, and Physical Pain... and Financial Burden, hardly mentioned by the mainstream media